 Where it’s a sleep finish or classic floorboards left natural or painted, wood can work in contemporary or traditional schemes.
 Lay a tactile rug for added warmth and coziness underfoot.

-Adding a textured finish to your bedroom wall is easily achieved using wallpaper and is a great choice for hiding imperfections on an existing surface due to the thicker nature of the paper.
+Adding a wall mural or textured finish to your bedroom wall is easily achieved using wallpaper and is a great choice for hiding imperfections on an existing surface due to the thicker nature of the paper.